 Traditionally, healthcare establishments have relied on human intervention for resource allocation, using spreadsheets or unintelligent healthcare management systems (HMS).
 Unfortunately, this approach can negatively impact resource allocation, especially during emergencies where staff may be allocated to patients who need proper resource planning and documentation.

 To address these IT challenges in healthcare, medical organizations need to adopt intelligent software that can utilize data related to employees, such as their qualifications and availability, to optimize shift schedules and appointments.
 This will ensure that resources are used efficiently, minimizing waste and improving patient outcomes.
-As a healthcare development company, Digicode has recently developed software that helps medical clinics optimize resource utilization, even in the current pandemic, by assigning staff for COVID-19 and non-COVID patients.
+As an EHR software development company, Digicode has recently developed software that helps medical clinics optimize resource utilization, even in the current pandemic, by assigning staff for COVID-19 and non-COVID patients.